 Why not make a search engine for bugs?

 There are search engines for bugs.
-What do I mean, by these words?
-As I've mentioned before, some of the debugging tools give you the ability to inspect the values of variables in the application.
+What do I mean by these words?
+As I've mentioned before, some of the debugging tools give you the ability to inspect the variable values in the application.
 But there is even more - they also give you the ability to search through those values.
 Below is an example:

 Historical travel within a current loop

-There are two ways to inspect values which are delivered from the production.
-We could take a look “from the distance” to better understand a whole application architecture.
-Or inspect them in details.
-So-called scope stack gives you the ability to dive into value changes within particular scopes - loops, methods, etc.
+There are two ways to inspect the values which are delivered from the production.
+We could take a look at "from the distance" to understand a whole application architecture better.
+Or examine them in detail.
+The so-called scope stack gives you the ability to dive into value changes within particular scopes - loops, methods.

 Sharing the problems - debugging is a team game

-As every developer has his own style of coding, they also have their own styles of debugging.
-That’s why the debuggers should enable filtering for the most important information.
-Whitelisting, blacklisting, and exclusion rules - those tools making debugging much faster, with them, you won't get drown in the flood of information.
+As every developer has his style of coding, they also have their methods of debugging.
+That's why the debuggers should enable filtering for a piece of essential information.
+Whitelisting, blacklisting, and exclusion rules - those tools making debugging much faster, with them, you won't drown in the flood of information.

 Does the debugger give you the ability to check crashes on production?

 Last but not least.
 The faster you detect the error and fix them, the less damage it will cause.
-That’s why a debugger connected with an application on production should not only detect the bug but also give you information about how many users are affected by it, and how many times it occurs, to help you decide what should you fix first.
+That's why a debugger connected with an application on production should not only identify the bug but also give you information about how many users are affected by it and how many times it occurs, to help you decide what you should fix first.

 Those are eleven decisive factors which you should consider while choosing a debugger!
-Hope that this article will help you to choose wisely from all available options.
-As you may notice in this article we’ve embedded graphics from RevDeBug, which contains all those features.
+I hope that this article will help you to choose wisely from all available options.
+As you may notice in this article, we've embedded graphics from RevDeBug, which contains all those features.